How to write an Academic CV

+You should set out the information in your CV in clearly defined sections.
 Moreover, it’s crucial that you place the most important information at the top of your CV with other, less relevant information towards the bottom.

 4. Be consistent

-Another vital consideration is that you be consistent with the formatting you use.
+Be consistent with the formatting you use.
 For instance, if you use a specific type of heading for your CV’s sections, you should use that heading consistently throughout your CV.
 The same applies to your font and spacing.
 Ultimately, this increases the readability of your CV.